oliverjarvis/DevOps-digitalocean/README.md

 (Good to use 2To3 on that test file)

 ----------- LECTURE 2 -----------
 We went though the docker exercise and started talking about how to structure our git (having a folder for the old minitwit application and another one for the one we are refactoring).
 We creating a docker file and refactoring to Go.
+We also want to use postgres because it is a well known database and easy to implement in docker.